-The purpose of this Official Statement is to set forth certain information pertaining to the New York City Municipal Water Finance Authority (the "Authority"), a public benefit corporation duly created and existing under the New York City Municipal Water Finance Authority Act, as amended (the "Act"); the New York City Water Board (the "Board"), a public benefit corporation created and existing under Chapter 515 of the Laws of 1984, both of which laws were enacted by the Legislature of the State of New York (the "State"); and the Authority's Water and Sewer System Second General Resolution Revenue Bonds, Fiscal 2015 Series FF (the "Fiscal 2015 FF Bonds").
-Capitalized terms used in this Official Statement and not defined herein shall have the meanings ascribed thereto in "Appendix C-Glossary and Summary of Certain Documents-Glossary."
+The purpose of this Official Statement is to set forth certain information pertaining to the New York City Municipal Water Finance Authority (the "Authority"), a public benefit corporation duly created and existing under the New York City Municipal Water Finance Authority Act, as amended (the "Act"); the New York City Water Board (the "Board"), a public benefit corporation created and existing under Chapter 515 of the Laws of 1984, both of which laws were enacted by the Legislature of the State of New York (the "State"); and the Authority's Water and Sewer System Second General Resolution Revenue Bonds, Fiscal 2015 Series GG (the "Fiscal 2015 GG Bonds").
+Capitalized terms used in this Official Statement and not defined herein shall have the meanings ascribed thereto in "APPENDIX C-GLOSSARY AND SUMMARY OF CERTAIN DOCUMENTS-Glossary."

 Pursuant to a lease agreement (the "Lease") between the Board and The City of New York (the "City"), dated as of July 1, 1985, as amended, the Board has leased from the City its facilities for the collection, transmission and distribution of water (the "Water System") and its facilities for the collection, treatment and disposal of sewage (the "Sewer System") (collectively, the "System").
 As required by the Act and the Lease, the System is operated and maintained by the Department of Environmental Protection of the City ("DEP").
 The Board has also entered into a financing agreement, dated as of July 1, 1985, as amended (the "Agreement"), with the Authority and the City for the financing of capital improvements to the System through the issuance of bonds, notes and other obligations under the Authority's Water and Sewer System General Revenue Bond Resolution adopted on November 14, 1985, as amended (the "First Resolution" and, bonds issued thereunder the "First Resolution Bonds"), or subordinate obligations of the Authority under its Second Resolution (defined below).
-Pursuant to the Lease and the Agreement, the Board has agreed to levy and collect rates, fees and charges.
 Pursuant to the Lease, the City may, with the prior written consent of the Board, grant interests in the Leased Property which, in the reasonable judgment of the Board, do not interfere with the operation and maintenance of the System and the collection of the Revenues from the System.

-The Fiscal 2015 FF Bonds will be issued by the Authority pursuant to its Water and Sewer Second General Revenue Bond Resolution adopted on March 30, 1994, as amended (the "Second Resolution"), and its Supplemental Resolution No. 110 adopted on February , 2015 (the "Fiscal 2015 FF Supplemental Resolution").
+The Fiscal 2015 GG Bonds will be issued by the Authority pursuant to its Water and Sewer Second General Revenue Bond Resolution adopted on March 30, 1994, as amended (the "Second Resolution"), and its Supplemental Resolution No. 111 adopted on March , 2015 (the "Fiscal 2015 GG Supplemental Resolution").
 All bonds issued under the Second Resolution are referred to herein as "Second Resolution Bonds."
-The Second Resolution and the Fiscal 2015 FF Supplemental Resolution are collectively referred to herein as the "Resolutions".
+The Second Resolution and the Fiscal 2015 GG Supplemental Resolution are referred to herein as the "Resolutions".
 The Bank of New York Mellon serves as trustee under the Resolutions (in such capacity, the "Trustee") and will continue to serve as Trustee unless a successor is appointed in accordance with the Second Resolution.